 - Freemason's Universal Tartan® -

-To purchase any of these items online using Paypal, please visit the Universal Masonic Tartan® Store
+To purchase any of these items online using Paypal, please visit the Freemason's Universal Tartan® Store

 Most Worshipful Brother Robert M. Wolfarth.
 Grand Master of Utah Masons 2017.

 In 2004, The Grand Lodge of Utah sponsored the design and production of a Tartan fabric that would represent Freemasonry in Utah as well as elsewhere.
 Scottish Tartan plaids have been used for centuries by Scottish clans as a means of identifying and unifying families across the country.
 This tartan was designed with the family of Freemasonry in mind.